HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

       certToTrust: "myCertFromFile"
 ```

-This example will add all certificates and keys from the Secrets listed in `customCertificateSecrets` into the `defaultKeyStore`.
-The `defaultKeyStore` can then be referenced in the `server.xml` or an override and is used as the default by many configuration elements in WebEngine that require a keystore.
-As described above, an override file will be automatically generated on startup.
+This example adds all certificates and keys from the secrets listed in `customCertificateSecrets` into the `defaultKeyStore`.
+You can then reference the `defaultKeyStore` in the `server.xml` or in a configuration override.
+The `defaultKeyStore` is also used as the default keystore by several configuration elements in WebEngine that require a keystore.
+As described in [Adding custom certificates using the `values.yaml` file](#adding-custom-certificates-using-the-valuesyaml-file), an override file is automatically generated on system startup.

-The `customCertificateSecrets` keys can be anything; they are used to create a folder inside the /mnt/certs directory.
+The `customCertificateSecrets` keys can be anything; they are used to create a folder inside the `/mnt/certs` directory.

-!!!note
+!!!important
-       Changes to the keystores DO require a restart of the Pod.
+    It is required to restart the pod every time there are changes to the keystores.